coltonmorris/ethics-review/README.md

 ## TODO
-+ click on the first result and search for the answers there
 + Have browser already running to increase speed
++ handle parsing of image better.
+The question seems to always end with a question mark, so use that instead of splitting into lines and looking for blank ones.
++ Make a quorum that decides on the different solutions.
++ Record data into a CSV
+  - Check for duplicates
++ Check out the wikipedia api
++ Check out the first and second links in google and search for the answers
++ Reduce the question to something better